 • There were always talks at home about emigrating abroad.

-• At the end of what seemed a very hectic period, we emigrated to Israel in the summer of 1950.nd let them sail across the small lake.
+• At the end of what seemed a very hectic period, we emigrated to Israel in August 1950.

 • It took Moshe Bromberg quite a while to arrange all the documents to leave Poland, as the country became Communist in that period and it was not easy to emigrate for anyone.
 I guess now that he managed to bribe a few officials.
 One of the most important aspect was to convert local currency to some tangible goods that can be taken out of Poland to the a new country.
 He managed to buy beautiful china, crystal and silverware.
 Some of which has survived and is still to this day in my family possession.